Albert-Gao/kotlin-native-mobile-multiplatform-example/readme.md

 ## Workflow:

-- Work on Android App: Open `Android` folder in Android Studio
+- Work on Android App: Open `android` folder in Android Studio
-- Work on iOS App: Open `iOS` folder in XCode
+- Work on iOS App: Open `ios` folder in XCode
 - Work on sharing code: Open the root folder in `IDEA` or any other IDE.

 > In fact, you can edit the sharing code in android studio as well, as we embed them as module, and they all use the same language.